Rhode Island

 A total of thirty-eight (38) Registered Apprenticeship Programs (RAPs) have been added to the Eligible Training Provider List (ETPL), including Rhode Island’s first cybersecurity RAP.
 Workforce System Apprentice Liaison met with American Job Center coaches to review procedures for connecting job seekers with apprenticeship and qualifying apprentices for WIOA resources.

 In July 2023, Governor McKee signed a bill into law mandating that public postsecondary institutions to identify degrees achievable through apprenticeship and establish corresponding pathways.
-This quarter, Building Futures participated in conversations with postsecondary institutions regarding the establishment of these pathways.
+Since then, Building Futures has supported postsecondary institutions in refining policies in alignment with this legislation.

 In collaboration with DLT’s Workforce Development Division, the Apprenticeship Office and Building Futures analyzed co-enrollment between Registered Apprenticeship and WIOA.
 The team is working with this data to learn how to capture more of our co-enrollment.
 The Workforce Development Division of DLT has chosen to purchase software from GeoSol to connect RAPIDS data to EmployRI, our WIOA reporting system.